 Location and Ownership

-The West McArthur project is located in the Eastern Athabasca Basin in Saskatchewan, between 6 and 30 kilometers west of the producing McArthur River mine (674.8 million pounds U3O8 grading 13.5% U3O8 per tonne produced from 2000 to 2012).
-Cameco’s Fox Lake deposit (68.1 million lbs at a grade of 7.99% U3O8) is located immediately east of the property.
-The West McArthur property was staked by CanAlaska in 2004 and optioned in April 2007 to Mitsubishi Development Pty Ltd., a subsidiary of Mitsubishi Corporation of Japan.
-In January 2016, CanAlaska Uranium Ltd. bought Mitsubishi’s 50% interest to hold 100% in the West McArthur property.
-Under an option agreement with Cameco signed in February 2016, drilling confirmed a new zone of high-grade uranium mineralization, the ’42 Zone’ at Grid 5.
-In late 2018 CanAlaska resumed Operatorship, with Cameco as a 30% JV partner.
-In 2022, CanAlaska announced the discovery of the Pike Zone on the West McArthur project.
+This project is located in the Athabasca Basin in Saskatchewan and lies between 6 and 30 km west of the producing McArthur River mine (225.5 million pounds U3O8 grading 13.5% U3O8 per tonne produced from 2000 to 2012).
+Cameco’s new Fox Lake deposit (68.1 million lbs at a grade of 7.99% U3O8) is located immediately east of the property which was staked by CanAlaska in 2004 and optioned in April 2007 to Mitsubishi Development Pty Ltd., a subsidiary of Mitsubishi Corporation of Japan.
+In January 2016, CanAlaska Uranium Ltd bought Mitsubishi’s 50% interest to hold 100% in the West McArthur property.
+Under an option agreement with Cameco signed in February 2016, drilling confirmed a new zone of high grade uranium mineralization at Grid 5.
+In late 2018 CanAlaska resumed Operatorship, with Cameco as a 22% JV partner.

 - Historical exploration on the project by Kerr Addison, Cogema, and Cameco includes airborne and ground geophysics, lithogeochemical surveys, and lake sediment surveys covering more than half of the property, documented in over 60 assessment reports.
 Several Electromagnetic conductors have been identified, some of which have been drilled on adjoining ground.
 CanAlaska compiled all of this data, both on and off property to create a powerful exploration dataset for this project.

 - From 2005 to 2012, CanAlaska has completed numerous airborne and ground geophysical surveys to locate targets for drilling.
-Seven main target areas have been defined on the project area, of which four have been drilled.
+Eight main target areas have been defined on the project area, of which four have been drilled.
 Propsective alteration zones and mineralization were located in all four, with Grid 1 and Grid 5 producing the best results.
 Grid 5 is located on the Eastern edge of the project and the Grid 5 basement conductor appears to be a continuation of the C10 conductor along which in Cameco’s Fox Lake deposit is hosted.
 Alteration observed in Grid 5 drill holes are similar to those described in assessment reports from the Fox Lake deposit.

-- In late 2018, upon formation of the joint venture, CanAlaska took over operatorship of the project.
+- In 2019, upon formation of the Joint Venture, CanAlaska took over operatorship of the project.
 Since then, the company has been focused on expanding the footprint of the ‘42 zone’ mineralization as well as evaluating the structures and alteration immediately along strike to the southwest.
 Multiple drill-ready targets still exist within the grid 5 area.

 Basement rocks comprising Archean granitoids and Lower Proterozoic (Trans Hudson) Wollaston and Mudjatik group metamorphic rocks.
 These metamorphic rocks are composed of supracrustal rocks (psammites, pelites and minor greenstones) and associated intrusions.
 These are overlain by an estimated 600 to 850 metres of flat-lying Athabasca sandstones and conglomerates.